Revisiting the Arsenal XI from Unai Emery’s final game in charge in 2019

 The 34-year-old was released at the end of the 2020-21 season and has since returned to his native Brazil with Flamengo.

-Guendouzi quickly fell out of favour following Arteta’s arrival and is spending 2021-22 on loan at Ligue 1 side Marseille.
+Guendouzi quickly fell out of favour following Arteta’s arrival and is now convincingly rebuilding his reputation at Marseille.

 CM: Granit Xhaka

 Xhaka became Arsenal captain under Emery in September 2019 but was stripped of the armband after telling his own fans to “fuck off” a few weeks later.